IvanInRainbows/NLP/README.md

 27/07/2024: Initial commit.
 Uploaded statistics and machine learning notebook.

 07/08/2024: Changed name and description of the repository.
 Added the notes and exercises from Jurafsky's book, capitles 4 (Bayes models) and 5 (Logistic regression and gradient descent), as well as some models that I tuned myself.
 Added the datasets used in the notebooks.
 Updated readme.

+27/08/2024: Added the notebooks for vector semantics and Part of speech Tagging, as well as the probability matrix needed for the POS tagging.